MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase1.md

 		Connect-Aadrmservice

-    Then configure this group for onboarding controls:
+    Then configure this group for onboarding controls, substituting your group object ID for the one in this example:

-		Set-AadrmOnboardingControlPolicy –SecurityGroupObjectId <group object ID>
+		Set-AadrmOnboardingControlPolicy -UseRmsUserLicense $False -SecurityGroupObjectId "fba99fed-32a0-44e0-b032-37b419009501" -Scope All

 3. [Download the following file that contains client migration scripts](https://go.microsoft.com/fwlink/?LinkId=524619):